Jewelch/dexter_technical_test/SOLUTION.md

 - Self-documenting code with consistent patterns
 - Easy to extend and modify as requirements evolve

+### 5. **Testing Excellence**
+- Complete Robot Pattern implementation with specialized actions and assertions
+- Modular test architecture with step files for maximum readability
+- Production-grade integration tests simulating real user workflows
+- Environment-controlled mock data for reliable test execution
+- Safe resource management preventing memory leaks and disposal errors

 **The lean_requester package** serves as the cornerstone of our architecture, providing a powerful, unified approach to API consumption that eliminates traditional complexity while maintaining full feature richness and adding advanced capabilities like automatic caching, retry logic, and mock support.

-Our **comprehensive testing strategy** ensures that every layer of the application is thoroughly verified, from individual components to complete user journeys, giving us confidence in the reliability and robustness of our healthcare application.
+Our **comprehensive testing strategy** ensures that every layer of the application is thoroughly verified, from individual components to complete user journeys.
+The **Robot Pattern integration tests** provide production-ready verification of healthcare workflows, giving us absolute confidence in the reliability and robustness of our healthcare application.

 This solution demonstrates how **modern Flutter architecture** can achieve both simplicity and sophistication, creating applications that are maintainable, testable, performant, and delightful to work with.

 ---

-*This architecture solution showcases the power of combining thoughtful package design with clean architecture principles to create a Flutter application that excels in all aspects of software development.*
+*This **complete architecture solution** showcases the power of combining thoughtful package design, clean architecture principles, and advanced testing strategies to create a Flutter application that excels in all aspects of software development - from robust backend integration to production-ready testing excellence.*